-In this paper, we studied the producing process of specific antibody in patientswith COVID-19, compared and evaluated the diagnostic value of antibody in different populations, which is beneficial for doctors to use in the process of diagnosis and treatment.
-As a useful complement to nucleic acid detection，the detection of specific anti-2019-nCoV antibodies will be able to draw a more comprehensive, rapid and accurate diagnosis to COVID-19, so as to effectively distinct between COVID and nonCOVID-19 patients and curb the rapid spread of 2019-nCoV in the global epidemic period.
+In this paper, we studied the producing process of specific antibody in patientswith COVID-19, compared and evaluated the diagnostic value of antibody in different, which is beneficial for doctors to use in the process of diagnosis and treatment.
+As a useful complement to nucleic acid detection ， the detection of specific anti-2019-nCoV antibodies will be able to draw a more comprehensive, rapid and accurate diagnosis to COVID-19, so as to effectively distinct between COVID and nonCOVID-19 patients and curb the rapid spread of 2019-nCoV in the global epidemic period.

 Figure 1.
 Dynamics of antibody production in 3 patients.
 The x-axis represents the days since the disease morbidity.

 Figure 2.
 The anti-2019-nCoV IgM and IgG antibodies distribution in different groups.
-Each data point represents the antibody level of the participants, the short horizontal line represents the median antibody level of the group, and * represents the difference between the two groups is statistically significant, P<0.05.
+Each data point represents the antibody level of the participants, the short horizontal line represent the median antibody level of the group, and * represent the difference between the two groups is statistically significant, P <0.05.

 Figure 3.
 ROC curves of anti-2019-nCoV IgM and IgG in the diagnosis of COVID-19.